 - 1.Implement the Signal Adapter according to the provided interface, and submit a pull request for review by Huma DAO.

-- 2.If your Signal Adapter is accepted, it will be deployed on the DSP with the appropriate open-source license.
+- 2.If your Signal Adapter is accepted, it will be published as part of the package with the appropriate open-source license.

 - 4.Performance and usage statistics for Signal Adapters will be regularly collected and shared as metadata.
 This information will be valuable to EA developers in choosing the most robust Signal Adapters, and will also be used to calculate rewards for contributors.